ankane/shorts/Favorite-Quotes.md

 > I would do everything I could, and I would do everything I could because this is what love means.
 That the odds are irrelevant, and that you do whatever the hell you can - the odds be damned.

 - [Lawrence Lessig](https://www.ted.com/talks/lawrence_lessig_we_the_people_and_the_republic_we_must_reclaim)

 ***

+> You don’t supposed to get paid for everything you do.
+Let some of it be a blessing.
+If you can’t give a blessing, you’re a mighty poor man.

+- The Great Invisible, 7 min before end

+***